TheShidoProject/Cybersecurity-OpenUCourse-20940-FinalProject-Messagingapp/README.md

 ##### threading
 ##### re (Secret Labs' Regular Expression Engine)

-# Overview of Server an client actions
+# Overview of Server and client actions

 ### Overview of the Server
 The server works by default on port: 5000.